 AP ART HISTORY - The AP Art History course welcomes students into the global art world to engage with its forms and content as they research, discuss, read, and write about art, artists, art making, and responses to and interpretations of art.
 By investigating specific course content of 250 works of art characterized by diverse artistic traditions from prehistory to the present, the students develop indepth, holistic understanding of the history of art from a global perspective.
-Students learn and apply skills of visual contextual, and comparative analysis to engage with a variety of art forms, developing understanding of individual works and interconnections across history.
+Students learn and apply skills of visual contextual and comparative analysis to engage with a variety of art forms, developing understanding of individual works and interconnections across history.

-AP STUDIO ART 3-D- The 3-D Design AP course will require the student to create a portfolio designed for depth of investigation and the process of discovery.
+AP STUDIO ART 3-D - The 3-D Design AP course will require the student to create a portfolio designed for depth of investigation and the process of discovery.
 The portfolio is comprised of two sections: the Concentration section, which involves the manipulation of materials such as clay, plaster, and any found objects/materials.
 The Breadth section will demonstrate the student's strong skills in visual principles and material techniques.

-Prerequisites: 3-D Design or Ceramics, approval of department staff.
-Students successfully completing this course receive HONORS credit.
+Prerequisites: 3-D Design or Ceramics and/or approval of department staff.

 CERAMICS - This course gives emphasis to the variety of ceramic sculptural forms as well as objects for everyday use.
 CERAMICS explores hand-built and wheel-thrown methods of clay construction, introduces glaze design and chemistry, and surveys the history of ceramic design.
 Individual guidance is offered to students in developing a sense of three-dimensional design and responsiveness to the material.
 In the second half of this full year course, the emphasis will be on the wheel-thrown methods of construction and on forming spouts, lids, necks, handles, and feet in the production of utilitarian pieces.
 Sculptural work will also be explored using both wheel-thrown and hand-built techniques.
 Decorating, texturing, glazing, and staining of pieces will be taught and students will assist in kiln loading and firing.
 In addition, the historical importance of clay in civilization will be presented and a final project and/or research paper will be required.
-Students successfully completing this course receive LEVEL 2 credit.

 THREE-DIMENSIONAL DESIGN - People exist and move within a spatial reality consisting of three dimensions.
 An understanding of those dimensions is essential if individuals are to relate effectively to their surroundings.
 This course deals with the elements which make up the visual areas of three-dimensional expressive arts.
 Areas of exploration are crafts, jewelry, mobiles, sculpture and architecture.
 In addition, the historical significance of major three-dimensional works will be presented.
-Students successfully completing this course receive LEVEL 2 credit.

 PAINTING/DRAWING - Artists use various materials to communicate sensory, emotional, and intellectual reactions to the visual world.
 The goal of this course is to explore the skills and techniques required to communicate through painting and drawing media.
 Students will be exposed to the historical importance of artists in the development of painting and drawing.
 Individualized instruction as well as group activities will be important parts of this course.
 Various media such as charcoal, pastels, colored pencil, oil and acrylic paint and water colors will be utilized.
-ART 1 is recommended.
-Students successfully completing this course receive LEVEL 2 credit.
+It is recommended that students successfully complete ART 1 before taking this course.

 PRINTMAKING AND DESIGN - The creating of a design and the application of that design to reproduction is a key to the PRINTMAKING AND DESIGN course.
 Students are exposed to the elements of design through screen printing, lithography, etching, relief printing, and other graphic processes.
 Students learn the terminology and techniques necessary to communicate through printmaking processes.
 Individualized instruction, group projects, and technical demonstrations are the types of activities comprising this course.
-Students successfully completing this course receive LEVEL 2 credit.